Terms and Condition for Cargo Insurance and Intermediation

 How do I file a complaint?

-To file a complaint, please follow instructions which can be found here.
+2) If you want to file a complaint about the insurance product or claim process with Zurich, please follow instructions which can be found here.

 SECTION 2 - TERMS AND CONDITIONS FOR INTERMEDIATION OF CARGO INSURANCE BY MAERSK A/S

 These Terms and Conditions apply to the intermediation of cargo insurance by Maersk A/S under the Danish Insurance Mediation Act, Act no. 41 of 22 January 2018, in collaboration with Zurich Insurance Plc.
 The Terms and Conditions may change from time to time without prior notice, and any such changes will be applicable to the intermediation of future insurances.

 1. DEFINITIONS: In these Terms and Conditions: